 Which plugins will you use?

 Plugins are a big part of the magic of Cordova development.
 Cordova ships with a minimal set of APIs, and projects add what extra APIs they require through plugins.
 You can search through all existing plugins using the Cordova Plugin Registry.
 The core set of “blessed” Cordova plugins provide access to Battery, Camera, Dialogs, Geolocation, and more, which are generally available across all supported platforms.

-There are also many other third party plugins that allow extra functionality including native sharing, analytics, and many other platform and device-specific capabilities, however cross-platform support is typically more limited with third-party plugins.
+There are also many other third-party plugins that allow extra functionality including native sharing, analytics, and many other platforms and device-specific capabilities, however, cross-platform support is typically more limited with third-party plugins.
 Make sure that you are aware of which plugins you will need and make sure that they are available on the platforms and versions you will be supporting.
 (Note: Cordova and PhoneGap use the same plugins.)

 Which platforms and versions will you support?